aws-solutions/media-services-application-mapper/INSTALL.md

 1. Provide a stack name
 2. Provide an alternate bucket base name (leave at `rodeolabz` unless you are installing custom builds)
+3. Provide the ARN for the Web IAM role created by the IAM Resources template

 ### Outputs